PHOENIX COUNSELLING SERVICE

 If you leave a voicemail message, please include your name and a contact number.

-and will arrange a time to discuss the counselling with you.
+a time to discuss the counselling with you.

 WHEN WE CALL YOU BACK